Narbhakshi/Simple-Rest-Agent/README.md

 3. Knockout JavaScript library v3.4.1
 4. javascript and HTML-CSS

-All the files are loaded from local machines as cdn or localhost cannot be used from machines with rectricted access.
+All the files are loaded from local machines as cdn or localhost cannot be used from machines with restricted access.

 ## TODO - features under development
 These are features that is pending development.